Varshini47-coder/Codemetric-build-Calculator/README.md

 # Codemetric-build-Calculator
 This is a console-based Python calculator that supports basic arithmetic operations: addition, subtraction, multiplication, division, and exponentiation.
 It includes error handling for invalid inputs and division by zero, and operates in a continuous loop until the user decides to exit.
-🔢 Console-Based Python Calculator
-This is a simple console-based calculator built with Python that allows users to perform basic arithmetic operations.
-It's designed for clarity, ease of use, and educational purposes.
+Console-Based Python Calculator, It's designed for clarity, ease of use, and educational purposes.

 ✨ Features
 ✅ Addition